RU

 Ingredients: Grain, Potatoes

-A fermented beverage made from rye bread, with a slightly sweet and sour flavor.
-Low in alcohol content.
+Fermented beverage made from rye bread with slightly sweet and sour flavor.
+Low alcohol content (1-2%).
+Traditional summer refreshment sold from street tanks.
+Ancient Slavic drink.
+Slightly fizzy, malty, refreshing.

 fermented beverage1-2%